Kash’s Corner: The ‘Confidential Human Sources’ Sham | Special Episode With Guest-Host Lee Smith

 Donald Trump does not have classified documents there.

-He said, Look, the president declassified a whole bunch of different documents.
+He said, look, the president declassified a whole bunch of different documents.

-Some of these had to do with RussiaGate, the first impeachment related to Ukraine, and a whole bunch of other things that are uh of vast interest to the American people.
+Some of these had to do with RussiaGate, the first impeachment related to Ukraine, and a whole bunch of other things that are of vast interest to the American people.

-The question was about Mar-a-Lago, then Cash transitioned into saying, look, regarding the documents, the president has full declassification authority.
+Then Cash transitioned into saying, look, regarding the documents, the president has full declassification authority.

-I think it's possible again, what the FBI understood was is that that's what Donald Trump had at Mar-a-Lago, these Russia Gate documents, or these documents regarding or related to Russia Gate.
+I think it's possible, again, what the FBI understood was, is that that's what Donald Trump had at Mar-a-Lago, these Russiagate documents or these documents related to RussiaGate.

 Donald Trump appointed Cash and John Solomon to be his representatives to the National Archives, right?

-Because they wanted, they wanted these documents.
+Because they wanted these documents.

 They wanted the Russiagate documents.